Call Us

 Grown and flown?
-When your children have left home there is some psychological readjustment to be done - and possibly some emotional turmoil to contend with.
+When your children have left home there's some psychological readjustment to be done - and possibly some emotional turmoil to contend with

 Grown and flown?
-When your children have left home there is some psychological readjustment to be done - and possibly some emotional turmoil to contend with.
+When your children have left home there's some psychological readjustment to be done - and possibly some emotional turmoil to contend with.

 Some parents feel a sense of loss but others want their lives back.
 Is that common?

-Priory psychotherapist Willis Atherley-Bourne, based at the Priory’s Hayes Grove Hospital in Kent, says “Making adjustment to our lives, albeit planned or foreseen is bound to raise an emotional response of some sort.
-There is no one fixed pattern for parents’ responses to their child leaving home.
+Priory Psychotherapist, Willis Atherley-Bourne, based at the Priory Hospital Hayes Grove in Kent, says: “Making adjustments to our lives, even if it's planned or foreseen, is bound to raise an emotional response of some sort.
+There's no one fixed pattern for parents’ responses to their child leaving home.
 In some respects, being able to speak about and share plans beyond your child leaving home can be a positive experience that may still be sprinkled with moments of missing them.
-The getting used to not picking up wet towels from the bathroom floor, the bedroom that is now quiet and still, to the general sense of transitioning.
+The getting used to not picking up wet towels from the bathroom floor, the bedroom that's now quiet and still, to the general sense of transitioning.
 The transition is about letting go of one type of relationship to allow another one to form and come into being.
 Similar feelings may emerge after each visit at the family home or upon returning from visiting their child.”

 How do you let go of the guilt you might feel wanting to see your child ‘grown and flown’?

-“An empty nest implies a void, when in fact the nest holds many memories, which are associated to the space.
-For instance, a chip in the wall or on the staircase is a connection to a moment in time which was shared as a family.
-Despite being apart, the chip still exists, therefore the memory may exist, if we allow it too.
+“An empty nest implies a void, when, in fact, the nest holds many memories, which are associated with the space.
+For instance, a chip in the wall or on the staircase is a connection to a moment in time that was shared as a family.
+Despite being apart, the chip still exists, therefore, the memory may exist, if we allow it to.
 Freedom is what we do with the memories we hold.
 For some, decorating certain spaces in the home allows for transformation of the old into a new space or even different usage.
-The main factor is to make change according to your own timescales and whatever you feel is right, which may take several attempts.”
+The main factor is to make changes according to your own timescales and whatever you feel is right, which may take several attempts.”

 How do you put yourself first again?

-“Psychologically, parents go through a period of loss, akin to grieving; however, in this instance the aspect of bereavement is removed.
-Feelings of missing the child may be present, recalling conversations, hearing the voice of or even glimpsing the child’s shape around the home.
+“Psychologically, parents go through a period of loss, akin to grieving.
+However, in this instance, the aspect of bereavement is removed.
+Feelings of missing the child may be present, recalling conversations, hearing their voice or even glimpsing the child’s shape around the home.
 These are all normal parts of a child leaving home.
-They are missed from the space they once occupied.
+They're missing from the space they once occupied.
 Agreeing a pattern of contact may assist in bridging the change by considering when contact might be had.
-For instance, a phone call on a Sunday or having a family social media group, etc. Food often carries significance in many cultures, therefore meal time may need to be considered as time of discomfort after your child has left home.
+For instance, a phone call on a Sunday or having a family social media group.
+Food often carries significance in many cultures, therefore, meal times may need to be considered as time of discomfort after your child has left home.
 There will be a need to shift the routines around meal times, cooking smaller portions, eating alone or without your child.
 These are all psychological adjustments.”

 “Guilt can be a complex emotion.
 It may feel helpful to ask why you can’t allow yourself to be happy, whose voice are you hearing in your head, and does that feel a helpful response?
 Our responses are very often unconsciously learnt and the more objective and ‘neutral’ we can be, the better chance you have at noticing and accepting your personal response.
 We may need to ‘unlearn’ some ‘rules for living’ that served us well when your family was young, but don’t feel quite so helpful now.